Rescue of Bat 21 Bravo: Operational background

-In the 8 km area between the Cam Lo Bridge and Dong Ha Bridge, the NVA were supported by two tank regiments of 150 Soviet T-54 and PT-76 tanks, 75 tracked anti-aircraft vehicles, an artillery regiment of 47 towed 130mm guns, and the largest concentration of anti-aircraft weaponry of the entire war, including the advanced SA-2 surface-to-air missile (SAM).
-Their main line of advance was along the axis of the north-south national highway QL-1.
+In the 8 km area between the Cam Lộ Bridge and Dong Ha Bridge, the PAVN were supported by two tank regiments of 150 Soviet T-54 and PT-76 tanks, 75 tracked anti-aircraft vehicles, an artillery regiment of 47 towed 130mm guns and the largest concentration of anti-aircraft weaponry of the entire war, including the advanced SA-2 SAM.
+Their main line of advance was along the axis of the north–south national highway QL-1.

-When General Creighton Abrams' headquarters in Saigon learned of large NVA movement south of the DMZ, a number of B-52s had been sent on "Arc Light" missions without escort, but were experiencing significantly increased SAM activity.
+When Military Assistance Command, Vietnam (MACV) headquarters in Saigon learned of large PAVN movement south of the DMZ, a number of B-52s had been sent on Arc Light missions without escort, but were experiencing significantly increased SAM activity.
 The 42nd Tactical Electronic Warfare Squadron (42 TEWS) was tapped for assistance.
-The draw down of troops had left the unit shorthanded and Hambleton was the senior officer among a group of senior navigators.
+The draw down of US forces had left the unit shorthanded and Hambleton was the senior officer among a group of senior navigators.